zyairelai/buy-low-sell-high/README.md

 # BUY-LOW-SELL-HIGH
 Inspired by [this strategy](https://medium.com/@Grandecoffee/how-to-never-lose-money-in-the-stock-market-again-2a1f48c86c45)
-Before running the code, you need to have AT LEAST 500USD worth of BTC or ETH, and AT LEAST 200 USDT in your wallet as backup.
+Before running the code, you need to have AT LEAST 500USD worth of BTC or ETH purchased, in your spot wallet, and AT LEAST 200 USDT in your spot wallet as backup.

 ### 1. Requirements
 You need to have these libraries installed: